keylimetoolbox/keylime-toolbox-export/README.md

 Configure the following environment variables for the Keylime Toolbox API:

 - `KEYLIME_TOOLBOX_EMAIL`  The email address of your Keylime Toolbox account.
-- `KEYLIME_TOOLBOX_TOOLBOX`  The API token for your account.
-Look at the API section in [your settings](https://app.keylime.io/settings/profile) for details on setting this up.
+- `KEYLIME_TOOLBOX_TOKEN`  The API token for your account.
+Look at the API section in [your settings](https://app.keylime.io/settings/profile) to find or set up your token.

 To access S3 set up AWS credentials.
 Credentials may be supplied with the following environment variables for by setting values in `~/.aws/credentials` or `~/.aws/config`.
 See